Get News & Updates Directly To Your Inbox

-Do you have a story about being bilingual or the benefits of it?
-Share it with us in the comments below!
+Do you have a story about being bilingual or its benefits?
+Share it with us in the comments below.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.